muramasa64/karabiner-ergodox/old-version/README.md

 # for old version Karabiner

-This configuration files for old version Karabiner (not Karabiner-Elements)
+This configuration files for old version Karabiner (not Karabiner-Elements).